bitsofcotton/randtools/README.md

 # appendix E
 With the result p-series, we need to copy structure from numerical stream by 3-depth is enough for 2nd order saturation.
 The saturation treats collision as is form so they might access (de)?compression, so 6-depth might be enough for observation, 9-depth might be enough for hidden part on the whole but sometimes being jammed as much many variables greater than them.
-This might means 12 or 9 variables means any unique f as access to (de)?compression or enough variable dimension for no hidden variable f with consistent internal states, 16 or 12 variables can access to observation they are greater than collision on the variable dimension or same as 12 variable case below, 20 or 16 variables can access to hidden part better or same as 16 variable case below.
+This might means 12 or 9 variables means any unique f as access to (de)?compression or enough variable dimension for no hidden variable f with consistent internal states, 24 or 18 variables can access to observation they are greater than collision on the variable dimension, 36 or 27 variables can access to hidden part better.

 So as a conclusion, at least O(n^6) calcuation is needed to have relation on observation also O(n^9) as a hidden part, however, as a higher order observation result bitcount-wise each bit vectors, they causes only O(n lg n).